IDEMSInternational/parenttext-pipeline/README.md

 # parenttext-pipeline
-Public repositry for all tools related to ParentText
+Public repositry to handle the process for producing final RapidPro flows from data held in google sheets

 ## Setup
 1. Install python `>=3.6`